Return to Photo Index Return to Clickable Map Return to Home Page

 Blue Mosque; Istanbul, Turkey

-The Grand Bazaar, which claimed to house more than 4,000 shops, is the world's capital for unwanted attention -
+The Grand Bazaar, which claims to house more than 4,000 shops, is the world's capital for unwanted attention.
+Every foreign visitor

 Istanbul, Turkey